Image via Flickr by citirecruitment

 In the same Forbes article that quoted Dr. Nelson, it is noted that in one 10-year period, stock prices rose significantly more within companies that made it to the Forbes 100 Best Companies to Work For list than within the overall market.

 Values and Innovation

-Some business managers may wrongly assume that the key to creating strong company culture is merely to offer more perks to employees.
+Some business managers may wrongly assume that the key to creating a strong company culture is merely to offer more perks to employees.
 While free food and extra paid time off can certainly let employees know that their employer appreciates them, more is necessary.

 A company in Nebraska that repeatedly earned honors for being a good place to work focuses on making sure that its values permeate every aspect of its operations.
-The company, which provides rehabilitation services, keeps their primary mission — that is, to improve lives — at the forefront of everything it does.
+The company, which provides rehabilitation services, keeps its primary mission — that is, to improve lives — at the forefront of everything it does.

-Innovation is also key in creating a good corporate culture.
+Innovation is also key to creating a good corporate culture.
 For example, Google, which is famous for its unique corporate culture, encourages employees to spend up to 20 percent of their time working on their own projects that they think will benefit the company.
-While this 20 percent policy is often a topic for debate in the corporate world, it still illustrates that appreciating employees’ ideas is another key to cultivating a successful company culture.
+While this 20 percent policy is often a topic for debate in the corporate world, it still illustrates that appreciating employees’ ideas is another key to cultivating successful company culture.

 Attitude Builds Culture